As beginners in aviation, most aspiring pilots are unaware of the books they can start reading before they get into flying.

 This book is adequate to pass your FAA private pilot knowledge test.

-To pass your knowledge test, you must accumulate much information on aeronautics and flight operations.
+It would be best to accumulate information on aeronautics and flight operations.

 Rod Machado’s private pilot handbook is hundreds of pages with precise information and is fun to read.

 Rod Machado’s private pilot handbook has at least two pictures or illustrations on each page to describe a topic transparently.
-It’s visible the effort the author put into creating this book.
+The effort the author put into creating this book is visible.